 Vitamin C not only reduces inflammation and promotes healing but also plays a crucial role in maintaining the functioning of central nervous system.
 An increasing body of evidence indicates that administering vitamin C can alleviate pain in some conditions.
+While it is not regarded as an analgesic, it does help modify pain and the use of narcotic medicines such as morphine.

 Vitamin C infusions